- 51 – Hall of Fame TV Reporter Shares Horror Stories of Innocent People Wrongfully Incarcerated

 Bill Proctor is a member of the Michigan Association of Broadcasters Hall of Fame.
 He was a reporter with WXYZ news for 33 years and founded “Proving Innocence,” a project to help support people who have been wrongfully convicted after exoneration as well as investigative work.
 He now works directly with people who need help proving their innocence.
 Check out https://www.seekingjusticebp.com for more.

 Mike and Kevin talk to Bill to discuss his long career of helping those wronged by the justice system.
 Bill shares his expertise on the national innocence movement and the projects in Michigan dedicated to helping those who are innocent.
 Bill also shares his frustration with the “bad science” in police work that is being reconsidered and coming to terms with the shortcomings of the justice system.
 His stories of these wrongfully convicted people are heartbreaking and eye-opening.

-[02:33] “What made you form ProvingInnocence.org and why are you spending your retirement years helping to free innocent people?”
+[02:21] The bad lawyering that goes on is both fascinating and heartbreaking.
+What made you form ProvingInnocence.org and why are you spending your retirement years helping to free innocent people?

 [03:40] Proving Innocence has provided money to people who leave the prison system without even pocket change for bus fare.
 They provide a foundation and support system to help those who have been released from prison after a wrongful conviction.

 [07:22] The University of Michigan Innocence Clinic is essentially a UofM Law School created element for teaching young lawyers to try to prevent and reverse wrongful convictions.

 [08:08] Cooley Law is connected to the Innocence Project in New York.

 [24:27] Poor people are not getting quality legal assistance.
 There are so many cases that the attorneys don’t have the time or the ability to ask good questions or call expert witnesses, or even alibi witnesses.

 [38:03] Do you think that this would happen if there wasn’t so much police immunity?